shoulda-kept/shoulda-kept-assign-to/README.md

 [![Build Status](https://travis-ci.org/tinfoil/shoulda-kept-assign-to.svg?branch=master)](https://travis-ci.org/tinfoil/shoulda-kept-assign-to)

-Shoulda-matchers, ([official Git repo](https://github.com/thoughtbot/shoulda-matchers)), removed the assign_to matcher in version 2.0.0.
-We missed it dearly, enough to bring it back.
-This gem adds the 'assign_to' matcher back in, just the way it was before it was mercilessly destroyed.
+Shoulda-matchers ([official Git repo](https://github.com/thoughtbot/shoulda-matchers)) removed the `assign_to` matcher in version 2.0.0.
+We missed it dearly; enough to bring it back.
+This gem adds the `assign_to` matcher back in, just the way it was before it was mercilessly destroyed.

 ## Example (from shoulda-matchers, v1.5)